dhbw-ka-pm/tinf22b6-travelInsights/README.md

 The backend implements a REST API using TSOA and ExpressJS.

+Current hitrate: 80.7%
+6161 Entries in Data Dump to 4973 qualified (but not verified) Data Sets

 ## OpenAPI

 The API specification can be generated using the `yarn workspace travel-insights-backend gen:openapi`.
 Output will